pfaffmann/react-geogebra/README.md

 ### Multiple Geogebra App Objects

-Multiple applet objects can be stored in variables as shown below:
+Multiple *applet object*s can be stored in variables as shown below:

 ```jsx
 <Geogebra id="app1" />